siredwind/TuneChains/README.md

 <div align="center">
   <img src="https://gateway.pinata.cloud/ipfs/QmSdQdscB6CDGKPznDB9Xn1e4CyuKn2eHGwn4jgJwvedLW" />
   <h3>
-    TuneChains Repository
+    TuneChains Crowdfunding Platform
   </h3>
 </div>

-⚡️ Web3 application with Bento Grids styling that is allowing musicians to create campaigns to promote their creations and raise funds from fans.
+⚡️ Web3 application with Bento Grids styling that allows artists to create funding campaigns in order promote their art and raise funds from fans.
+The artists are able to reference their social media links to promote their stuff even better!

 Built using **Solidity**, **ReactJS*, **RainbowKit**, **Wagmi**, **Redux**, **Ethers**.